-The term of office for all Officers, Regional Trustees, Associate Regional Trustees, Premedical Trustee, Associate Premedical Trustees, International Trustee, Associate International Trustee (2003) and Action Committee Trustee, shall be for one (1)

-year, or until their successors are duly elected and qualified.
+The term of office for all Officers, Regional Trustees, Regional Programming Coordinator, Premedical Trustee-at-Large, Premedical Regional Directors, International Trustee, Associate International Trustee (2003) and Action Committee Trustee, shall be for one (1) year, or until their successors are duly elected and qualified.
 The At-Large Trustees and the Resident Trustees shall serve alternating two (2) year terms such that one At-Large Trustee and one Resident Trustee shall be elected a year.
 (2001) None of the above Officers or Trustees serve more than two (2) consecutive terms in the same position.